 Due to difficulties with access, other breeds were not introduced to the remote island remote island of Eriskay, leaving a stock of pure bred ponies which.
 However, due to mechanisation their use declined and so did their poplation until there were only around 20 animals by the early 1970s.

-It was at this time that a dedicated group of people comprising a local priest, doctor, vet, scientist and crofters, got together and decided to save the ponies whose numbers were dangerously low.
-Through their hard work and the establishment of breeding groups throughout the British Isles, numbers have risen steadily and now there are around 420 Eriskays in the world.
+It was at this time that a dedicated group of people comprising a local priest, doctor, vet, scientist and crofters, got together and decided to save the ponies.
+Through their hard work and the establishment of breeding groups throughout the British Isles, numbers have risen steadily and now there are over 400 Eriskays in the world.